Xyclade/MachineLearning/Readme.md

 ##Classifying email as spam or ham (Naive Bayes)
 In this example we will be using the [Naive Bayes algorithm](http://en.wikipedia.org/wiki/Naive_Bayes_classifier) to classify email as ham (good emails) or spam (bad emails) based on their content.
 The Naive Bayes algorithm calculates the probability for an object for each possible class, and then returns the class with the highest probability.
 For this probability calculation the algorithm uses features.
-The reason its called *Naive* Bayes is because it does not incorporate any correlation between features.
+The reason it's called *Naive* Bayes is because it does not incorporate any correlation between features.
 In other words, each feature counts the same.
 I'll explain a bit more using an example:

-Say you are classifying fruits and vegetables based on the features *color*, *diameter* and *shape* and you have the following classes: *apple*, *tomato*, and *strawberry*.
+Say you are classifying fruits and vegetables based on the features *color*, *diameter* and *shape* and you have the following classes: *apple*, *tomato*, and *cranberry*.

-Suppose you then want to classify an object with the following values for the features: (red,5 cm, round).
-This would obviously be a tomato for us, as it is way to small to be an apple, and too large for a strawberry.Additionally a strawberry is more triangle shaped rather than round.
+Suppose you then want to classify an object with the following values for the features: (red,4 cm, round).
+This would obviously be a tomato for us, as it is way to small to be an apple, and too large for a cranberry.
 However, because the Naive Bayes algorithm evaluates each feature individually it will classify it as follows:

-* Apple  66.6% probable (based on color and shape)
+* Apple  66.6% probable (based on color, and shape)
-* Tomato 66.6% probable (based on color and size)
+* Tomato 100.0% probable (based on color, shape and size)
-* Strawberry 33.3% probable (based on color)
+* cranberry 66.6% probable (based on color and shape)

-Thus for this case, Naive Bayes does poor classification, and more advanced alternatives should be used such as [Random Forest](http://en.wikipedia.org/wiki/Random_forest) which is not addressed in this blog.
-However, for spam classification Naive Bayes works well, as spam or ham cannot be classified purely based on one word.
+Thus even though it seems really obvious that it can't be a cranberry or apple, Naive Bayes still gives it a 66.6% change of being either one.
+So even though it classifies the tomato correctly, it can give poor results in edge cases where the size is just outside the scope of the training set.
+However, for spam classification Naive Bayes works well, as spam or ham cannot be classified purely based on one feature (word).

 As you should now have an idea on how the Naive Bayes algorithm works, we can continue with the actual example.
 For this example we will use the Naive Bayes implementation from [Smile](https://github.com/haifengl/smile) in Scala to classify emails as spam or ham based on their content.

 Before we can start however, you should download the [data](http://spamassassin.apache.org/publiccorpus/) for this example from the SpamAssasins public corpus.
 The data you need for the example is the [easy_ham](http://spamassassin.apache.org/publiccorpus/20030228_easy_ham.tar.bz2) and [spam](http://spamassassin.apache.org/publiccorpus/20030228_spam.tar.bz2) files, but the rest can also be used in case you feel like experimenting some more.
 You should unzip these files and adjust the file paths in the code snippets to match the location of the folders.
 Additionally you will need the [stop words file](./Example%20Data/stopwords.txt) for filtering purposes.

 As with every machine learning implementation, the first step is to load in the training data.
 However in this example we are taking it 1 step further into machine learning.
 In the [KNN examples](#labeling-isps-based-on-their-downupload-speed-knn-using-smile-in-scala) we had the download and upload speed as [features](#features).
-We did not refer to them as features, as they where the only properties available.
+We did not refer to them as features, as they were the only properties available.
 For spam classification it is not completely trivial what to use as features.
 One can use the Sender, the subject, the message content, and even the time of sending as features for classifying as spam or ham.

 In this example we will use the content of the email as feature.
 By this we mean we will select the features (words in this case) from the bodies of the emails in the training set.
 In order to be able to do this, we need to build a [Term Document Matrix (TDM)](http://en.wikipedia.org/wiki/Document-term_matrix).